-- 3. Two barriers forming a 'u' shape gap round the end of a third barrier and - 4.
+- 1. Two barriers staggered across the track without an overlap, - 2.
+Two barriers with an overlap, - 3.
+Two barriers forming a 'u' shape gap round the end of a third barrier and - 4.
 Five barriers forming a passage round a central island.